Michael12309/PinMapGenerator/README.md

   - A preview of what the pin art will look like using the colors provided in Constants.py.

-The console output will tell you how many pins you'll need total and the amount you need per color.
+The console output will tell you how many pins you'll need, and the amount you need per color.